neuquen/neuquen.github.io/README.md

 ## Data:

-Below are the data files and sources.
+Below are the data files, descriptions, and sources.

 data/ByState2015.csv
   **description**: 2015 state employment by field and occupation